4.2.1.5 pde.grids.boundaries.local module

 Bases: BCBase

-represents a boundary whose virtual point is calculated from an expression
+Represents a boundary whose virtual point is calculated from an expression.

 The expression is given as a string and will be parsed by sympy or a function that is optionally compiled with numba.
 The expression can contain typical mathematical operators and may depend on the value at the last support point next to the boundary (value), spatial coordinates defined by the grid marking the boundary point (e.g., x or r), and time t.